Getting Up & Running

 You can always send us an email at firstname.lastname@example.org if you have any questions.

-How can I exercise my rights under EU GDPR regulations?
+How can I exercise my rights under EU GDPR (or UK equivalent) regulations?

-We have appointed DPR Group as our GDPR Data Protection Representative.
+We have appointed DPR Group as our EU and UK Data Protection Representative.
 They have locations in 28 EU countries.

-To contact us in relation to exercising your rights under GDPR, please do so through our Data Protection Representative, following the instructions outlined here.
+To contact us in relation to exercising your rights under GDPR (or equivalent UK rules), please do so through our EU and UK Data Protection Representative, following the instructions outlined here.

-How can I complete a EU GDPR subject access request?
+How can I complete an EU GDPR (or UK equivalent) subject access request?

 The information and reporting available in Bindle will be sufficient to allow you to complete the subject access request but if you have any concerns, please contact us via our GDPR Data Protection Representative, following the instructions outlined here.